 The mic uses SteelSeries’ ClearCast technology, which limits background noise and improves vocal coherence.

 The headset is super comfortable and uses fabric airwave cushions for both ears.
 This ensures your ears remain cool and sweat-free during prolonged use.

-The SteelSeries Arctis 3 is a reasonably priced headset, costing $99 to purchase.
+The SteelSeries Arctis 3 is a reasonably priced headset.

 Our final headset is the Sony MDR-7506.
 This wired headset has a professional-quality dynamic microphone that produces clear, detailed audio.
 This headset is a favorite among broadcasting production crews for its impressive audio recording and affordable price point.

 The headset doesn’t cancel all background noise, but it does effectively block out high-frequency sounds that can disrupt your recording.